GP and RACGP President Dr Harry Nespolon interviews prominent experts in their field on the latest practical strategies for GPs.

 In this podcast, Respiratory Physician Dr Christopher Worsnop describes how each of the inhalers prescribed for COPD patients are used, including various tricks to make sure patients are getting the drugs from the devices into their lungs.
 The positive and negative features of each inhaler are discussed, along with the drugs available in each inhaler, and where they fit into COPD management.

 Diabetic Retinopathy is the leading cause of reduced vision in working age Australians.
 In this podcast, Dr Stephen Ong, an Ophthalmic Surgeon in the Retina Unit at Liverpool Hospital, will look at how GPs can help to reduce the social and economic impact of Diabetic Retinopathy by assisting in screening, early detection and treatment.

 Breast implants have been the subject of major controversy.
-In this podcast, Plastic Surgeon and President of the International Confederation of Plastic Surgery Societies Prof Rodney Cooter aims to provide practical advice about breast implants – including their risks and complications – and he also explain the origins of the controversies, and the registry efforts undertaken to generate better data about these high risk implantable devices.
+In this podcast, Plastic Surgeon and President of the International Confederation of Plastic Surgery Societies Prof Rodney Cooter provides practical advice about breast implants – including their risks and complications – and also explains the origins of the controversies, and the registry efforts undertaken to generate better data about these high-risk implantable devices.